oracle-livelabs/ai-gpu-solutions/cuopt/provision/provision.md

 This lab assumes you have:

 * An Oracle account
-* Administrator permissions or permissions to use the OCI Compute, Identity Domains, A10 images, NGC API Key.
+* Administrator permissions or permissions to use the OCI Compute, Identity Domains, A10 shapes available.

 ## Task 1: Launch an A10 instance